-(ii) Cost
+N/A N/A

+N/A N/A

+At cost At cost

-Furniture and equipment N/A At cost N/A N/A
+N/A N/A

-Plant and equipment N/A At cost N/A N/A
+(ii) Cost Furniture and equipment Plant and equipment

 7. INFRASTRUCTURE

 (a) Movements in Balances

 Movement in the balances of each class of infrastructure between the beginning and the end of the current financial year.